Aluerie/AluBot/docs/Glossary.md

 ## Terminology, short-words and abbreviations

-* **ntr**

-    Short for `interaction`.
-This is rarely used.
-Mostly leftover for stuff like `ctx_ntr` so it doesn't look as ridiculous as `ctx_interaction`.
-I used to have it as a general 3 letters abbreviation for interactions so it's like `ctx` for context, but we went away from this idea "to be like everybody else" because it's more readable.

-* **prefix command**
+* **prefix command / ctx command**

     Text/prefix command.
-The command that is getting invoked via typing message like `$help`, those commands are made with `@commands.command` decorators and such.
+The command that is getting invoked via typing message like `$sync`, those commands are made with `@commands.command` decorators and such.
+After deprecating all of hybrid commands, within this project "ctx command" became equal to "prefix command".

-* **app command [app cmd]**
+* **app command**

     Slash/context menu command.
 These take `interaction` of type `discord.Interaction` as their context-argument.

-* **hybrid command**

-    These commands are made with `@commands.hybrid_command` decorator.
-They make both `prefix` and `app` commands in one go if the code structure/signature allow it.

-    Example for three terms above: `utils.checks` submodules are called `app`, `prefix`, `hybrid` to showcase exact type of commands they are made for.

-* **ctx command**

-    `ctx` based command.
-This includes both txt commands and hybrid commands because they take `ctx` of type `AluContext` as their context-argument.

-    Example: `ctx_cmd_errors` is called like this because it's getting called when error is raised in both hybrid and txt commands.

 * **context menu**